Shadab0712/Front-end-Basic-Project/README.md

-# Getting along with the form concept
+# Getting along with the Form concept in frond-end.

-#### Concept of adding more details in the front end project dynamically
+#### Concept of adding more details in the Array (objects) front end project dynamically and displaying it on the host server.